tlenaert/ctpToMstoch/README.md

 # Compilation Guide
 A CMAKe file is provide.
-Compile by running first, to create the makefiles
+Compile by running first
 ```
 cmake .
 ```
+ to create the makefiles.
 Once that works run
 ```
 make
 ```
 which should produce an executable `ctpstoch`.

 # Running guide